pagantis/orders-api-client/README.md

 To create a order using the API Client start from a empty Order object, create the sub-objects and set the mandatory information.

-Then send the API Call to Paga+Tarde using the API Client.
+Then send the API Call to Pagantis using the API Client.
 The result is the same order object with the rest of the fields completed.
 The status is `CREATED`.

-Store the relation between Paga+Tarde order id and the merchant order id to be able to identify orders after creation.
+Store the relation between Pagantis order id and the merchant order id to be able to identify orders after creation.

 ```php